bird-house/flyingpigeon/docs/source/descriptions/analogues.rst

 **Region**
  Region to be analysed

-**Start data of anayse period**
+**Start data of analysis period**
  Starting date of the period to be analysed

-**End date of analyse period**
+**End date of analysis period**
  End date of the period to be analyzed

 **Start reference period**
- Start day of period where analogues days will be picked
+ Start day of period where analogue days will be picked

 **End reference period**
- End day of period where analogues days will be picked
+ End day of period where analogue days will be picked

 **Nr of analogues**
  Number of analogues to be detected and written out as results.
-They are ordered with increasing distance to the original pressure pattern.
+They are ordered with increasing distance from the original pressure pattern.

 **Seasonal window**
- Number of day for a calendar proximity.
- It defines the time window around the given date in all years except the year of the given day.
+ Number of days defining the calendar proximity, i.e. the time window around the given date in all years except the year of the given day.

 **normalisation**
- Pressure values can be normalized (substraction of average value over the whole period). possible options are:
+ Pressure values can be normalized (substraction of average value over the whole period).
+Possible options are:

  * None
     No normalisation
  * based
     normalisation based on reference period
  * sim
-    normalisation based on analyse period
+    normalisation based on analysis period
  * own
-    normalisation of reference and analyse data values by there own average
+    normalisation of reference and analysis data values by their own average

 **Distance**
  Method to calculate the distance